piepdx/pie-cookbook/drafts/working-draft-tactical.md

 Workspace is full.

 **12:00PM**
 Catered lunch in the workspace.
 Some startups sit together and chat.
 Others simply eat at their desks.
-(Their is no required socializing.
+(There is no required socializing.
 Just a request that the founders take time to eat.)

 **1:00PM**
 Anecdotal founder story from a PIE mentor, followed by Q&A.